When you’re super busy with all the different aspects of running a small business, how do you find the time to ace your Instagram marketing strategy?

 This could include coming up with a unique color scheme for your brand, or curating your Instagram posts so that they have a signature style.
 When you’re just starting out with your small business Instagram account, you want people to be able to recognize that it is you so that they keep coming back for more.

 We may all aspire to have Instagram accounts like Pantone one day, who are known for being experts on color and aesthetics.

 Yet many SMBs are also doing an excellent job of creating color-themed and creatively consistent Instagram content that really works for their business.

 Coffee Table Mags is an SMB that focuses on independent magazines and is run by a freelance media designer from Germany with a passion for coffee, photography, and magazines.
 They have found great success on Instagram, thanks to beautiful imagery, a carefully selected theme, and a consistent color palette, style, and design throughout their account.

-Building consistency in style and layout is also beneficial and helps build long-term loyal followers.
+Building consistency in style and layout looks professional.
+Your Instagram audience will know just what to expect.
+This is an easy way to build long-term loyal Instagram followers.
 It showcases your product effectively and lifts your brand to a more professional level.

 As can be seen in Coffee Table Mags’ Instagram, the consistency in their image layouts with the coffee, plant, and background has become unmistakably theirs and their loyal audience can therefore clearly identify it.

 We recommend finding a style that works for your brand and highlights your product in a recognizable way.

 That way, you can build trust and grow your brand on social media platforms quickly, from TikTok to Instagram to LinkedIn.
 Be sure to explore and consider all Instagram feed ideas carefully so you can make your profile stand out.

 4. Create high-quality content for your small business Instagram account